 The Marais is also renowned for its fashionable boutiques, galleries, and gay bars.
 It was once the city’s Jewish quarter and still hosts numerous kosher restaurants.
 The Place des Vosges is home to elegant arcades and the Musée Victor Hugo, where the writer once lived.
 Streets around the Saint-Paul metro lead to the Maison Européenne de la Photographie.

 Le Relais Du Marais

 The hotel location is within walking distance to plenty of cafés and restaurants and a striking distance to two metro stations.
 We found it easy to get to and a decent room in a good location for walking or taking the metro.
 The rooms are rather small, so I wouldn’t suggest staying here if you plan to spend a lot of time indoors, but if you’re looking for a clean, tidy, comfy bed as a base of operations this place is perfect.

 This hotel is centrally located in the heart of the Marais, within walking distance to Bastille and Saint Paul metro station.

 Hotel du Vieux Marais

 The Hotel is centrally located in the Marais, with nearby metro stops that can take you virtually anywhere in Paris.
 Some of the tourist attractions that are walking distance from this hotel are the Centre Pompidou, Hotel de Ville, and Place des Vosges.

 Restaurants to Try in Le Marais:

-1. Les Philosophes – one of my all-time favorite restaurants, not just in Paris but in the world.
+One of my all-time favorite restaurants in Paris and the world.
 At certain times, you will see people lining up around the street for a table at this restaurant – it’s that good!
 I recommend trying the traditional French cuisine, boeuf bouirguignon.

 Paris Metro Stop Line 4: Saint-Michel